 It’s also worth noting that human development, as studied in psychology, works through the development of these sheaths progressively: body, emotions, mind, intellect.

 When people refer to the “subtle body“, they are generally referring to the Energy and Mental bodies but may be including the intellect.
 When they refer to the “astral“, they may mean the energy body or either combination of ‘subtle body’.
-It’s one of the sloppiest of terms out there.
+Some use the terms very loosely.

 Anandamaya – the Bliss sheath and celestial.
 Deva-atma-shakti.
 This is the home of name and form where our universe first becomes.
-As such it is home of the Pranava, Aum.
+As such it is also known as the causal and is home of the Pranava, Aum.
 Also of Hiranya Garbha, the golden egg, seed form of the universe.
-It is sattvic and the home of the universal chakras (we share the same ones) and of kundalini Shakti, the flow and source of all energetic expression.
-As the celestial, it is home to celestial beings; saints, sages, and devas. (not to be confused with astral beings) Clearly, this is not a personal kosha but a common one shared by all beings in this universe.
+It is sattvic and the home of the universal chakras (we share the same ones).
+As the celestial, it is home to celestial beings; saints, sages, and devas (not to be confused with astral beings).
+Clearly, this is not a personal kosha but a common one shared by all beings in this universe.

 When we clean out the baggage of the denser sheaths, this kosha, which is always with us, becomes conscious.
 Then we live in bliss, either foreground or background.
-It can be noted here this isn’t the highest bliss, simply when it first becomes established.
+It can be noted this isn’t the highest bliss, simply when it first very present.
+The wave of happiness we feel when coming in and out of samadhi is crossing this kosha. .

 It’s also worth noting the dominant element for each of the first koshas:

 Because the chakras also have these correspondences, we might conclude there is a relationship between the chakras and the koshas.
-But that’s more generalized.
-Note how all the chakras function in the prana sheath and all have their source in the bliss sheath.
+This is true but is more generalized.
+The chakras have their shared source in the bliss sheath and express forward progressively (as yantra, flower, wheel, and vortex) into the prana (energy) sheath.

-However, at the end of Unity, when consciousness does what the intellect did prior, it turns from perpetually looking in on itself to turning and looking out.
-This is the dawning of Brahman and a recognition that consciousness and Atman have an origin and thus are also sheaths.
+However, at the end of Unity, consciousness does what the intellect did prior.
+It turns from perpetually looking in on itself to turning and looking out.
+This is the dawning of Brahman and a recognition that consciousness (Atman) has an “origin” and thus is also a sheath.

-Chittamaya – qualified consciousness.
-Some describe this as the wisdom sheath, but it should not be confused with the Chitta of the mind.
-This, we could say is the Chitta of God, Lila, the play of creation, flow.
+Chittamaya – qualified or moving consciousness.
+Some would call this the self-interacting dynamics of consciousness.
+This is also called the wisdom sheath, but it should not be confused with the Chitta of the mind.
+This, we could say, is the Chitta of God, Lila, cosmic mind, the play of creation, or flow.

-It’s not quite accurate to call this a “body of consciousness“.
+It’s not accurate to call this a “body of consciousness“.
 Atman is consciousness so this level is qualified consciousness, consciousness becoming.
+The Cosmic body resides within this range though.

 It’s also worth noting how the states of consciousness correspond.